 2. Tolt MacDonald Park and campground, Carnation

 Reservations/info: More than a week out?
-Book via the website or call 206-205-5434 for camping reservations.
+Call 206-477-6149 for camping reservations.
 Truly last minute?
 Use the self-pay system at the kiosk just before the RV loop.

 3. Middle Fork Campground, North Bend

 This fairly new campground almost always has spots available, and access to several worthy hikes, including the Middle Fork trail, the CCC Trail (Civilian Conservation Corp, which built trails in the 30s and 40s), and the Otter Falls-Taylor River Trail, which is walking distance from the campground.
-Bring your mountain bike if you prefer to peddle these trails (the Middle Fork is open for bikes on odd-numbered day, while the other trails are always open to bikers).
+Bring your mountain bike if you prefer to peddle these trails (the Middle Fork is open for bikes on odd-numbered days between June 1 and October 31, while the other trails are always open to bikers).

 Nearby adventures include Goldmyer Hot Springs, about a 4-mile drive away and a 4.5-mile hike in (make advance reservations to visit).
 These hot springs are run by a private organization and it is a good idea to book your visit here about at least two weeks in advance.
 Also know that the Middle Fork River is lovely but it often runs high and fast: don’t let your children swim or wade in these waters.